30 Aug Test and Tag – A Comprehensive Guide

 How often should appliances be tested and tagged?

 In addition to the regular inspections, any appliance that has been dropped or subjected to a shock may need to be retested before being put back into use.
 Reduce the electrical risk.
 This is especially important when dealing with sensitive equipment that is vital to safety operations.
 If in doubt, it is always best to contact a qualified technician who can provide advice on the best course of action.
+Test and tagging is an important part of electrical safety testing standards for businesses and organisations.

 What are the four steps in test and tag?